rugbyprof/Mwsu-Mobile-Gaming/Assignments/010-AstarRandom.md

 - Drop Claymore
 - As the player reaches rooms in your maze, load a tile map for a fight against the enemy who chases you.
 The enemy can gain new "powers" each time you defeat him.
+- Map visibility
+- - Full visibility in player's immediate view
+- - Memory/partial visibility of areas player has seen before
+- - no visibility of areas player has not yet seen

 ## Teams